TomerShenar/Disentangling_Shift_And_Add/README.md

 Instructions:

-1. Place the file "disentangle_functions.py" in a directory in which they store typical python libraries in a directory called "Disentangling".
-For example, on my machine, this file is in: "/Users/tomer/Programs_and_packages/Disentangling/"
+1. Place the directory "Disentangling" (which contains "disentangle_functions.py") in a directory in which you store typical python libraries in a directory called "Disentangling".
+For example, on my machine, this file is stored in: "/Users/tomer/Programs_and_packages/Disentangling/"

-2. Add the line PYTHONPATH="/Users/tomer/Programmes_and_packages:$PYTHONPATH" in your .bashrc file in the home directory.
+2. For flexible running of the script: add the line PYTHONPATH="/Users/tomer/Programmes_and_packages:$PYTHONPATH" in your .bashrc file in the home directory.

 3. Place the "Input_disentangle.py" and "disentangle_shift_and_add.py" in a directory in which you want the analysis to be performed.